ingonyama-zk/icicle/docs/docs/icicle/serialization.md

 ```

-This example demonstrates calculating the serialized size, performing serialization, and then deserialization, followed by a verification step to ensure the integrity of the serialized data.
+This example demonstrates calculating the serialized size, performing serialization, and then deserialization.